Competitive service: Hiring authorities

 A hiring authority is the law, executive order, or regulation that allows an agency to hire a person into the federal civil service.
 Competitive Examining is the "traditional" competitive hiring authority, but it is not the only one.
-Direct Hire Authority allows an expedited process for agencies to fill certain positions that have been deemed to have a severe candidate shortage or a critical hiring need.
+The Direct Hire Authority allows an expedited process for agencies to fill certain positions that have been deemed to have a severe candidate shortage or a critical hiring need.
 The Veterans Employment Opportunities Act allows eligible veterans to apply for certain positions.
 There are also hiring authorities for reappointments of both permanent and temporary positions.
 Title 21 appointments were created by the 21st Century Cures Act in 2016 for scientific, technical, or professional positions in the Food and Drug Administration that support the development, review, and regulation of medical products.

 The following chart shows the number of hires for each of the top-used competitive service hiring authorities in fiscal year 2014: